CJSP-FM: Country 92.7 CJSP/Max-FM (2008–2012)

 into testing mode.
 On March 3, 2008 at 9 a.m., CJSP ended their testing mode and officially launched as Country 92.7 CJSP and became a full-service FM station.
 The station featured Southwestern Ontario radio vet Cordell Green in mornings and Randy Reeves as its imaging voice.

-At Midnight on January 4, 2011, "Country 92.7 CJSP" came to an end and was replaced with variety hits 92-7 Max-FM, a similar format to now defunct 93.1 Doug-FM in nearby Detroit.
+At midnight on January 4, 2011, "Country 92.7 CJSP" came to an end and was replaced with variety hits 92-7 Max-FM, a similar format to now defunct 93.1 Doug-FM in nearby Detroit.
 All personalities were dropped from the lineup, with the exception morning hosts Cordell Green and Laura Carney.
 The rest of the day remained automated.

-Country 95.9 & 92.7 (2012-Present)
+Country 95.9 & 92.7 (2012–Present)

 On July 31, 2012 at 5am, after a mass budget cut at Blackburn Radio, CJSP dropped its variety hits format and began simulcasting CJWF-FM in Windsor as Country 95.9 & 92.7.
 Station host Cordell Green remained with the station as Program Director and host of the morning show before moving to afternoons in 2019.

-On-Air Lineup

-The current lineup is as follows: